MarcoThies/urbook/README.md

   - Try `Collections` for different server test

 ## Deployment
-- Run `npm run build` to build a deployable version of the server
+- Run `docker build -t urbook-docker .` in the main dir to build a deployable image of the api
-- Upload to Docker / Host yourself
+- Run `docker run -p 8081:8081 -p 8080:8080 urbook-docker` to start the container
+- The nginx file server is running on port 8080, the api is running on port 8081

 ***